mechazowa/UserManager/README.md

 # UserManager
  A simple app using a browser.
+Just launch the html file to run the web app.